Curriculum Standards Pre-Algebra

 Students learn complex mathematical ideas and advanced problem solving.
 The focus of this program is to provide accelerated, targeted math instruction designed to deepen the students’ understanding of number sense, computation, algebraic concepts, measurement, geometry, data analysis.

-In 4th grade, students are selected based on in-school math assessments, teacher recommendations, and Scantron performance scores.
+In 4th grade, students are selected based on in-school math assessments, teacher recommendations, and MAP Growth performance scores.
 The content, lessons, and activities are constructed around the small group, and the standards are related to the current mathematical strand.
-When the content has been sufficiently covered and checked for understanding, a new group is chosen based on a different area of the math curriculum, new strands, and new Scantron scores.
+When the content has been sufficiently covered and checked for understanding, a new group is chosen based on a different area of the math curriculum, new strands, and the most recent MAP Growth scores.
 This enrichment program encourages students to think critically and to work efficiently, and it exposes them to new content in an exciting way.

 The primary goal in middle-school mathematics instruction is to prepare students for success in freshman math courses in the Catholic high schools and to give advanced math students the best opportunity to test out of freshman math and into an honors or higher-level math course at the start of high school.

-In attaining that goal, SJB has been successful -- 94 percent of our students succeeded in testing out of freshman algebra, according to a survey of the last three graduating classes conducted in the past three years.
+In attaining that goal, SJB has been successful -- 94 percent succeeded in testing out of freshman algebra, according to a survey of three graduating classes.

-The honors placement tests are taken at the end of 8th grade at the students' new Catholic high schools, or the placements are made based on admissions test scores.
+The honors placement tests are taken at the end of 8th grade at the students' new Catholic high schools.

 SJB student math scores compare favorably to average math scores of students in Montgomery County and students statewide in Maryland.